alus-it/AirspaceConverter/README.md

 ---------
 The already compiled executables for Linux and Windows can be downloaded from the project page:
 http://www.alus.it/AirspaceConverter
+For the Linux distibutions based on Debian there is a also repository avalable.

 Build dependencies
 ------------------